Seich/martianwabbit/src/_posts/2023-01-29-project-log-midifaders-esp-32-midi-ble-faders.md

 ## Firmware~

-So the firmware is the hard part.
+So the firmware for these things is usually the hard part.
 My idea was extremely simple.
 Each fader should send, via bluetooth midi, a cc on a channel.
 These should be modifiable from within the device.
 The UI would have to be something I came up with as I went.
+I used the excellent arduino_midi_library with a bluetooth transport and everything went surprisingly smoothly.

+In a couple of days I had implemented all menus, battery management, bluetooth and settings.
+Of the features I wanted to add, I am only missing presets and a web app to load these in.
+Overall I am extremely happy with how performant and easy to use it is.

+## Case

+The case took a couple of iterations to get right.
+I hadn't done any 3d printing in a while so I was a bit rusty.

+{% image 8.jpg "A 3d printer, printing the case" %}

+After shifting around the design a bit I came up with something that was both easy to print and very functional.

+{% image 9.jpg "The different versions of the case" %}

+# The End ~

+I am very happy with the final result.
+It came out really clean, easy to use and highly functional.
+Setting up new devices is fast and easy and since it's compliant it connects seamlessly with other MIDI-BLE devices, like the widi masters.

+{% image 10.jpg "The final device" %}

+{% image 11.jpg "The final device" %}

+{% image 12.jpg "The final device" %}